kinwo/deeprl-navigation/README.md

-# Deep Reinforcement Learning on Navigation
+# Deep Reinforcement Learning DQN on Unity ML Agent

 ## Introduction
 This repository contains a simple Deep Q-Network (DQN) agent running in Unity ML Agent that can be used to train